(A Step By Step Guide)

 Why Add 2-Factor Authentication for WordPress Login?

-One of the most common hacking technique used nowadays by smart hackers is brute force attacks.
+One of the most common hacking technique used nowadays by smart hackers is brute force attacks on wordpress sites.
 By using automated scripts, hackers try to guess username and password to break into a WordPress site.
 If they steal your password or accurately guess it, then they get control over your website and can infect your website with dangerous malware.

 To protect your WordPress website against login attack attempts, adding two-factor authentication is the easiest solution that will effectively maintain the security of your website.
 On implementing this, even if someone stole your password, they will need to enter a security code from your phone to gain access.
 This is why you need to add two-factor authentication for WordPress.